Digressive/Email-HTML-Logs/README.md

 * Send the contents of HTML files as the body in e-mails.
 * Useful for applications that output HTML logs with no e-mail option.
+* The utility requires at least PowerShell 5.0.

-This utility has been tested on Windows 10, Windows Server 2019, Windows Server 2016 and Windows Server 2012 R2 (Datacenter and Core Installations).
+* This utility has been tested on Windows 10, Windows Server 2019, Windows Server 2016 and Windows Server 2012 R2 (Datacenter and Core Installations).

 ### Generating A Password File